Chapter 901:3-46 Exempt Maple Syrup and Sorghum Processors and Beekeepers: Standards and Rules

 (C) At the end of the collection season, buckets, reusable plastic bags, extractors, bottling tanks, and other similar equipment shall be thoroughly washed with potable water.
 After rinsing, buckets, bags, and other similar equipment shall be drained, air-dried, and stacked for storage.

-(1) Except as specified in paragraph (B) of this rule, clean prior to filling, and free of water at the time of filling;
+(2) Clean prior to filling and free of water at the time of filling;

 (B) Canning containers designed for reuse shall be washed and sanitized prior to refilling.
 Closures shall not be reused.